chenglou/untitled-framework/docs/Input.md

 This colocation of disparate events costs so little that we should default to this pattern, for easier code evolution.

+## Timing

+Events contain a `timeStamp` property, the high-precision time when the event occurred.
+Use this over `performance.now()` and others, when relevant event-related calculations are involved.

 ## Touch

 Pointer up's slightly faster than mouseup on iOS Safari: https://x.com/_chenglou/status/1666771401729265664